RarelyCharlie/rarelycharlie.github.io/books.md

 [Google Books](https://books.google.com/books/about/Studies_On_Hysteria.html?id=AO_X3hZn5YwC)

-#### Irvin D. Yalom (2009) _The Gift of Therapy_
+#### Irvin D. Yalom (2009) _The Gift of Therapy: An Open Letter to a New Generation of Therapists and their Patients_

-This _Open Letter to a New Generation of Therapists and their Patients_ provides a fascinating insight into the mind of a very experienced therapist.
+A fascinating insight into the mind of a very experienced therapist.
 It shows how psychotherapy (mostly long-term existential therapy and group therapy) builds on the very basic techniques of active listening.

 In 85 short chapters, with little jargon and many anecdotes and quotes.